Microsoft-Web/HOL-PageInspector/HOL.md

 1. Return to Visual Studio to apply a fix.
 Repeat all the steps to test.

-As there is no real WYSIWYG in ASP.NET MVC, most of the style issues are detected on a later stage, after running or deploying the web application.
+As there is no real WYSIWYG in ASP.NET MVC 4, most of the style issues are detected on a later stage, after running or deploying the web application.
 Now, with Page Inspector, it is possible to preview any page without running the solution.

 In this task, you will use the Page inspector and fix some issues the Photo Gallery application.